duongnguyenhieu/ARM-single-cycle-proccessor/README.md

 5.  **Write Back**:
     * The result (either from the ALU or Data Memory) is written back into the destination register in the Register File.

+Supported Instructions
+The processor currently supports a subset of the ARM instruction set, including:

+Data Processing: ADD, SUB, AND, ORR

+Memory Access: LDR, STR

+Branching: B (Unconditional Branch)

+Hardware Debugging with ILA
+To verify the processor's functionality in hardware, the design was synthesized and debugged using the Vivado Integrated Logic Analyzer (ILA) on a Xilinx Zynq UltraScale+ MPSoC platform.

+Block Design Setup
+The ARM processor (top_0) was integrated into a Vivado Block Design alongside an AXI Interconnect.
+A System ILA IP (system_ila_0) was instantiated to monitor critical internal processor signals and AXI bus transactions.

+The following probes were connected to the ILA:

+probe_pc[31:0]: Program Counter

+probe_instr[31:0]: Current fetched instruction

+probe_aluresult[31:0]: ALU Output / Calculated memory address

+probe_writedata[31:0]: Data to be written to memory

+probe_memwrite: Memory Write Enable signal

+SLOT_0_AXI: Monitors AXI memory-mapped transactions.

 ## Supported Instructions
 The processor currently supports a subset of the ARM instruction set, including: